Casper-Min/ASD_Layer_Fusion_Optimization/README.md

 ### Reminder ###
 1. Simple per iteration bandwidth/execution cycle based performance model is applied
-2. Timeloop Wraper + Cost Model is excluded from soruce code due to build/dependency issue
+2. Timeloop Wraper + Cost Model is excluded from source code due to build/dependency issue
-3. If you are looking for Timeloop Wraper + Cost Model, Plz send e-mail to ycivil93@hanyang.ac.kr
+3. If you are looking for Timeloop Wraper + Cost Model, send e-mail to ycivil93@hanyang.ac.kr